 The Sacramento County Department of Water Resources (DWR) reviewed the project and associated preliminary drainage study (dated 3/3/2022) and deemed the study technically sufficient to support the proposed subdivision map.
-Graphics were updated within the drainage study on 2/23/2023 to reflect the minor lot changes made when the project description was revised; however, the analysis and findings of the 3/3/2022 study stand.
-The updated drainage study is attached as Appendix B.

-The basin design would ensure that runoff from the property matches existing conditions, and therefore, would not result in an increase in surface runoff.
-The proposed drainage basin would be a publicly-maintained facility.
-The project is conditioned for a drainage easement to be recorded over the detention basin area.
-Additionally, the project has been conditioned to annex the project to into a community finance district or other entity to fund and conduct ongoing maintenance of the landscape features around the detention basin.
-The project will be required to comply with minimum building pad/floor elevations and installation of onsite drainage facilities in accordance with the latest version of the Stormwater Quality Design Manual for the Sacramento Region.
+The project will be required to comply with minimum building pad/floor elevations and installation of on-site drainage facilities in accordance with the latest version of the Stormwater Quality Design Manual for the Sacramento Region.
 Compliance with the Sacramento County Floodplain Management Ordinance, Sacramento County Water Agency Code, and Sacramento County Improvement Standard, and DWR's conditions will ensure that project impacts related to drainage are less than significant.